psychopy/psychopy/docs/source/coder/tutorial1.rst

     #pause, so you get a chance to see it!
     core.wait(5.0)

-.. note:: **For those new to Python.** Did you notice that the grating and the fixation stimuli call the same :mod:`~psychopy.visual.PatchStim` but had different arguments?
-One of the nice features about python is that you can give arguments with names and not use them all.
+.. note:: **For those new to Python.** Did you notice that the grating and the fixation stimuli both call :mod:`~psychopy.visual.PatchStim` but have different arguments?
+One of the nice features about python is that you can select which arguments to set.
 PatchStim has over 15 arguments that can be set, but the others just take on default values if they aren't needed.

 That's a bit easy though.
 Let's make the stimulus move, at least!
 To do that we need to create a loop where we change the phase (or orientation, or position...) of the stimulus and then redraw.
 Add this code in place of the drawing code above::